Tullyoran Court Tomb: Townland

-Tullyoran is a townland in the Barony of Mohill, in county Leitrim, in Ireland.
-It is located 1.3 km east of Mohill, stands about 1.4 km north of the R201 road (Ireland), connecting the towns of Mohill and Carrigallen, and close to the western edge of a limestone quarry.
+Tullyoran is a townland in the barony of Mohill in County Leitrim.
+It is located 1.3 km east of Mohill, about 1.4 km north of the R201 Mohill–Carrigallen road and close to the western edge of a limestone quarry.
 The land is pasture and meadow with some tillage with trees growing in sheltered locations.
 The view to the north presents the distant Cuilcagh mountains are visible on the skyline.
 There is a reported ringfort situated at the centre of the townland.
 The rock is limestone, light gray, and very fossiliferous.